 Natural gas is transported through a network of pipelines and, at times, even stored.
 The natural gas goes through a two-stage filtration through a compressor station, heated, and filtered again.
 Some contaminants within pipelines may be CO2, which is created by corrosion damage of the pipe.

 Natural gas makes its way to consumers through distributors, such as your local gas company.
-Methane tends to lose pressure from friction as it flows through pipelines, so compressor stations must maintain high enough pressure to flow.
+Methane loses pressure from friction as it flows through pipelines, so compressor stations must maintain high enough pressure to flow.
 A standard cleaning practice of pigging the lines may displace solid and liquid contaminants.
 Therefore, further filtration before and after compressor stations is necessary to remove both particulates and liquids.

-Like most natural ingredients, natural gas requires a bit of engineering and tweaking to deliver it to the market safely.
+Like most natural ingredients, natural gas requires a bit of engineering and tweaking to safely deliver it to the market.
 At every production phase, methane is filtered multiple times to ensure safety and prevent damage to our pipelines.
 Without the filtration process, natural gas would not be the “clean fossil fuel” and best nonrenewable energy to bridge us to a sustainable energy future.

 - Shawndra Products manufactures Sparks Filters (industrial air, natural gas filters, coalescers) for wellheads and pipeline applications.